hapi-robo/temi-guide/docs/source/accounts/01_overview.rst

 This guide should assist in the understanding of the following concepts:

-- Account registration
+- Account and device registration
 - Roles and permissions
-- Device registration

 This guide is written for system administrators responsible for managing business a fleet of temi Robots and for educators responsible for teaching end-users how to use temi's eco-system.